ohioh/IntroductionQuantumComputing/README.md

 ## Introduction: Quantum-Computing
 ### ( IDW-Course @UniversityOfAppliedSciences Kiel )

-This Repsoritory is the Code-Base for the course and your Projects
+This Repsoritory is the Code-Base for the course and your Projects.

 The digital Book to the course is @ https://app.gitbook.com/@ohioh/s/introduction-to-quantum-computing/